takaokato/UE-TemplateObject/README.md

         :
 };
 ```
-It would be nice if we could define a template uobject class like this so that we can add some awesome features to any UObject class.
+It would be nice if we could define a template UObject class like this so as to add some awesome features to any UObject class.
 However UHT does not allow us to do this.

+## Cheating Unreal Header Tool
 To trick UHT, we can use `CPP` macro which is defined as 0 while UHT is running, but defined as 1 while compiling.
 ```
 UCLASS()